The Starling Girl: Plot

 The following day, Owen confronts Jem about the car and warns her that any reckless behavior would give them away.
 Jem apologizes and the two make up at Owen's house, but are nearly found out when Misty arrives home early.
 Jem is seen by her sister while crawling out the window of his house and tells her to keep quiet about it.
 After this incident, Owen wants to take a break from the relationship.
 Jem pleads with him not to and says she think's it's time for them to go public with their relationship, but Owen angrily rebukes her.

 Paul catches Jem lying to him about where she is at night and punishes her by making her quit the troupe.
 During their argument, Jem accuses him of lying as well, prompting him to slap her.
 Later, he takes an overdose of Heidi's pills, resulting in a hospitalization that leaves him in a coma.
 Owen's relationship with Jem is discovered when Heidi finds a burner phone given by him in her daughter's belongings.
 Pastor Taylor comes to the house to talk to Heidi and Jem, pointedly interrogating Jem about when the relationship started and her culpability.
 When Jem asks about Owen, the pastor says Owen doesn't want to be there and that his life is ruined.
 According to the pastor, Owen claims it was Jem who tempted him and "inhibited his ability to control himself".
 Heidi and the pastor resolve that Jem must spend some time away at a disciplinary camp.
 At church, Jem is asked to recant her sins in front of everyone.
 All the church members, including Owen, approach Jem to say, "I forgive you."

 As Jem prepares to leave for the camp, she is stopped by Owen, who declares he has left his wife and wants to be with Jem.
 Heidi tries to drive him away, but Jem defies her and leaves with Owen in his car.
 The two take up residence at a motel.
 While going through her things, Jem discovers her father's iPod in her jacket pocket.
-The following morning, without telling Owen, she sneaks away and takes his car.
-She drives to a Memphis bar her father told her he used to perform at with his band.
+That night while Owen sleeps, she sneaks away for a moment and takes his car.
+She drives to a bar her father told her he used to perform at with his band.
 While there, a song plays and she happily dances alone to it, losing herself in the dance.